 Dealing with Drug Abuse

-I have been active in the field of addiction and recovery for over 37 years and have seen highwaymen and charlatans prey on desperate individuals and families claiming to have all of the answers to addiction.
+I have been active in the field of addiction and recovery for over 39 years and have seen highwaymen and charlatans' prey on desperate individuals and families claiming to have all the answers to addiction.
 There is no special pill and there is no cookie cutter approach to addiction treatment.
 Sorry to say, but science is not that advanced when it comes to addiction.
 Someday maybe, but not today.
-So far, what we have is a trove of ideas, models, and philosophies that could help us stack the odds on a long lasting recovery process.
+So far, what we have is a trove of ideas, models, and philosophies that could help us stack the odds on a long-lasting recovery process.

-Before you continue reading, let's make something very clear: I will speak to addiction as a disease.
+Before you continue reading, let's make something noticeably clear: I will speak to addiction as a disease.
 You can go to some websites that say addiction is a choice.
-I have read most of these sites since I believe it is important to read everything written about addiction.
+I have read most of these sites since it is important to read everything written about addiction.
 I do not want to debate who is right and who is wrong.
-I will say that in all the years I have been in practice treating thousands of people suffering from addiction, the ‘Choice’ side has not panned out well for treating drug problems and long term recovery.
+I will say that in all the years I have been in practice treating thousands of people suffering from addiction, the ‘Choice’ side has not panned out well for treating drug problems and long-term recovery.

 So what is going to work for someone dealing with addiction?